 }

-Above policy is very permissive.
-So If you are following least privilege principle of security, use below policy instead.
+The above policy is very permissive.
+So If you are following the least privilege principle of security, use the below policy instead.

 {